section-engineering-education/engineering-education/content/articles/build-restful-services-in-go-with-an-idiomatic-approach/index.md

 ### Conclusion

-To conclude, we created handlers to handle `HTTP` requests and understand how Go's standard packages like `encoding/json`, `log`, and `net/http` can be used.
+To conclude, we created handlers to handle `HTTP` requests and understood how Go's standard packages like `encoding/json`, `log`, and `net/http` can be used.

 ### Additional Resources
 * If you still don't get the whole idea of the `Handler` interface, check out this source [here](https://perennialsky.medium.com/understand-handle-handler-and-handlefunc-in-go-e2c3c9ecef03).